Back to main page...

 Pressing&Holding Layer C button allows you to increment/decrement the Layer with A/B button.

-EDIT Changes to the edit screen.
+EDIT Changes to the EDIT page.

-MUTE Changes to the mute screen.
+MUTE Changes to the MUTE page.

 This button has a second function - while it is pressed, individual parameter layers or drum instruments of the selected track can be muted/unmuted.

-PATTERN Changes to the pattern screen.
+PATTERN Changes to the PATTERN page.

-SONG Changes to the song screen.
+SONG Changes to the SONG page.

 SOLO If this function is active, only the selected tracks will be played.
 All other tracks will be muted.